-Perform clinical molecular variant interpretation using online databases, in-silico variant analysis tools, and comprehensive assessment of the scientific literature.
+Perform whole exome and exome-based gene panel analysis, clinical molecular variant interpretation using online databases, in-silico variant analysis tools, and comprehensive assessment of the scientific literature.
 Requires specialized knowledge of complex and rare genetic diseases in order to make accurate interpretations and recommendations.

 Provide pre- and post-test clinical consultations to referrers.
 Pre-test issues include pedigree analysis, recommendations on who needs to be tested and by what technical method, working with constraints such as time available for results, management options for the patient, and financial obligations; Post-test issues include coordinating additional testing, referral to clinical consultants and researchers.

 Work as part of the DDL team to assure high quality clinical genetic testing.
 Includes routine effective communication with other members of client services staff, Lab Directors, Lab Manager, analysts, and technical lab staff.

 Assist with the development and maintenance of protocols for test requests including lab requisition forms, LIMS updates, EPIC workflows, and electronic result reporting.

 Provide marketing support on behalf of the DDL and JH Genomics in the form of marketing materials, attending and organizing meetings (local and national), and providing input for the website and social media outreach.

 Coordinate getting correct and updated information on national resources (Concert, GTR)

 Participate in the mentorship and assessment of trainees who rotate through the lab.

 Other duties for DDL and JH Genomics as assigned by Lab Directors and/or Administration.